-Except as may otherwise be provided in other articles of this Constitution and By-Laws, nominations and election of officers of all other local unions of this Association shall be conducted in the form or manner, and in accordance with the procedures, established by the local union's constitution and by-laws.
+Except as may otherwise be provided in other articles of this Constitution & By-Laws, nominations and election of officers of all other local unions of this Association shall be conducted in the form or manner, and in accordance with the procedures, established by the local union's Constitution & By-Laws.

-Locals are encouraged to adopt a fair, reasonable and legally acceptable provision in their by-laws or election rules to govern resolution of a tie vote occurring in the final ballot of any election for local office.
+Locals are encouraged to adopt a fair, reasonable and legally acceptable provision in their bylaws or election rules to govern resolution of a tie vote occurring in the final ballot of any election for local office.
 In the absence of such a provision, the winning candidate for office shall be selected by the drawing of lots in the presence of both candidates.

-Local unions shall not allow for write-in candidates for election to local union office unless they have a provision in their constitution and by-laws explicitly allowing for the same.
+Local unions shall not allow for write-in candidates for election to local union office unless they have a provision in their Constitution & By-Laws explicitly allowing for the same.